-6.5.1 The thickness is to be measured at locations of a product or products as defined in 6.6.

-6.5.2 Automated method or manual method is applied to the thickness measurements.
+- 6.5.1 The thickness is to be measured at locations of products as defined in 6.6. - 6.5.2 Automated method or manual method is applied to the thickness measurements.

 6.5.3 The procedure and the records of measurements are to be made available to the surveyor and copies provided on request.